 Here are four top tips to transform your average garden into a special romantic retreat.

-The addition of a couple of simple features can really alter a space.
+The addition of a couple of simple features can alter a space.
 Try to find pieces that complement the garden and its existing aesthetic.
 For example, if your space is modern and minimal, don’t go for a traditional, intricate water feature.
-Birdcages, stepping stones and statues are all great decorative features and relatively easy to install in your garden.
-An arch is a fantastic way to bring together the plants and design elements cohesively.
+Instead, try a simple arch structure to which you can add climbing plants to.
+If you’re short on space on the ground, try implementing some hanging features.
+Birdcages, hanging pot plants, wind chimes or other wall hangings can easily elevate a space and add to the romantic feel of a garden.
+If you’re after more functional features that double as decoration, stepping stones or low-rise gates that lead into other areas are perfect.
+All great decorative features and relatively easy to install in your garden, just be mindful of the ‘less is more mantra, it can be easy to get carried away!
+Check out Pinterest for some more inspiration on how to add plants and design elements cohesively.